 This is one of the main methods for payment of Minnesota workers’ compensation attorney fees.

 Minnesota Statute § 176.081, subd.
 1(a) permits these fees.

 For injuries from 1995 to October 2013, this section permitted a Minnesota workers’ compensation lawyer a fee of 25% of the first $4,000 and 20% of the next $60,000 of compensation awarded to the injured employee so long as the fees are calculated on genuinely disputed claims or portions of claims.

-All fees for legal services related to the same injury are cumulative and may not exceed $13,000, and fees for obtaining disputed medical or rehabilitation benefits are included in the $13,000 limit.
+All fees for legal services pertaining to the same injury are cumulative and may not exceed $13,000.
+Fees for obtaining disputed medical or rehabilitation benefits are included in the $13,000 limit.